Emotional Jolie visits Sarajevo Film Festival

 This is Jolie's second attendance of the festival, the largest southern European film gathering.

-She also threw her support behind the Sarajevo Talent Campus program, which gives young film talents from the region the chance to learn from established film professionals willing to share their knowledge.
+She also threw her support behind the Sarajevo Talent Campus programme, which gives young film talents from the region the chance to learn from established film professionals willing to share their knowledge.

 "I hope to spread to the world to pay more attention to the artists from this region," said Jolie.